 For additional information on cultural context and evidence-informed approaches, see Step 3 below.

-As you choose approaches and specific programs, policies, and practices from CDC’s Suicide Prevention Resource, think about which are practical, likely to succeed, and a good cultural fit for your community.
+As you choose approaches and specific programs, policies, and practices from CDC’s Suicide Prevention Resource and SPRC’s Best Practices Registry, think about which are practical, likely to succeed, and a good cultural fit for your community.
+(For a deeper dive on this topic, see Fit Key Area 3: Incorporating Community Context and Culture.)
 Also consider whether there are community partners who can take leadership in carrying out a given program, policy, or practice; whether the community is ready for it; and what the community response is likely to be to it.

 For example, you might identify two prevention approaches and associated programs that could help achieve the goal of increasing social connectedness in school-aged youth (see pages 42-47 in CDC’s Suicide Prevention Resource):